-- Net Operating Income ("NOI") NOI is defined as storage and related services less operating costs.
+- i.
+Net Operating Income ("NOI") NOI is defined as storage and related services less operating costs.
 NOI does not include interest expense or income, depreciation and amortization, selling, general and administrative costs, acquisition and integration costs, stock based compensation costs or taxes.
 NOI assists management in assessing profitability and valuation from principal business activities. - ii.
-Funds from Operations ("FFO") FFO is defined as net income (loss) excluding gains or losses from the sale of depreciable real estate, plus depreciation and amortization, stock based compensation expenses, and deferred income taxes; and after adjustments for equity accounted entities and non-controlling interests.
+Funds from Operations ("FFO") FFO is defined as net income (loss) excluding gains or losses from the sale of depreciable real estate, plus depreciation, amortization and goodwill adjustment, stock based compensation expenses, and deferred income taxes; and after adjustments for equity accounted entities and non-controlling interests.
 FFO should not be viewed as an alternative to cash from operating activities, net income, or other measures calculated in accordance with IFRS.
 The Corporation believes that FFO can be a beneficial measure, when combined with primary IFRS measures, to assist in the evaluation of the Corporation's ability to generate cash and evaluate its return on investments as it excludes the effects of real estate amortization and gains and losses from the sale of real estate, all of which are based on historical cost accounting and which may be of limited significance in evaluating current performance. - iii.
+Adjusted Funds from Operations ("AFFO") AFFO is defined as FFO plus acquisition and integration costs.
+Acquisition and integration costs are one time in nature to the specific assets purchased in the current period or pending and are expensed under IFRS. - iv.
 Existing Self Storage and New Self Storage performance "Existing Self Storage" are defined as those that the Corporation has owned or leased since the beginning of the previous fiscal year or as of January 1, 2016.
 "New Self Storage" are those that have not been owned or leased continuously since the beginning of the previous fiscal year.
 We believe the use of this metric combined with primary IFRS measures is beneficial in understanding the full operating performance of our operations during a growth period.
 Comparative figures for the New Self Storage and Existing Self Storage categories may differ from amounts reported in previous MD&A reports.